 As 2013 came, valuations stayed below 18PE and the gains were getting wiped off once again.
 I was consciously raising the investments in MF and also allocating sufficient funds in the debt side.
 By September 2013, the portfolio gains were nearly wiped off (just a point to point return of 28% was left out with just Rs 42 Lacs profit on a Rs 1.4 crore investment).
 It seemed that even after investing aggressively for 8+ years, there was no fruitful result.
 But this time, I got even bolder than ever and decided that even if markets were to correct 20% from here, the PE would only fall 20% from lows of 16 at that time.
 So downside was almost limited and upside was not.
 So I decided to continue doing my monthly SIP from thereon.

 Fortunately, BJP started winning state elections and the sentiment started to change from November 2013 onwards.
 And rising markets have started helping my portfolio too.
 By this time, my targeted investment of Rs 1.44 Crore has already been done.
 Yet I am continuing my minimum SIP investment of Rs 60K.
 From December 2013 onwards, the additional amounts were invested in the debt folio to increase the debt allocation and thereby bring down the equity allocation from 70% to 58%.

 As of 1stJan 2015, the returns on mutual fund portfolio stand at 19.80% per annum.
-A snapshot view from a portfolio manager tool is posted below:
+A snapshot view from a portfolio management tool is posted below:

 The above summarize my investment journey till date.